Different reports on health expenditure

 In addition to the ANHA published by the AIHW, there are a range of other reports produced by other entities which include estimates of health expenditure.
 These include expenditure estimates:

-- of government outlays on health, published by the Australian Bureau of Statistics (ABS) as part of Government Financial Statistics and Australia’s National Accounts,
+- of government outlays on health, published by the Australian Bureau of Statistics (ABS) as part of Government Finance Statistics and Australia’s National Accounts,

-- related to hospitals published by the National Health Funding Body (NHFB) under National Health Reform Arrangements (and also published by the Australian Government Department of Health),
+- related to hospitals published by the National Health Funding Body (NHFB) under National Health Reform Arrangements (and also published by the Australian Government Department of Health and Aged Care),

 - published by state and territory governments in the annual reports of health agencies,

-- of hospital costs published by the Independent Hospital Pricing Authority (IHPA), and
+- of hospital costs published by the Independent Health and Aged Care Pricing Authority (IHACPA, previously named Independent Hospital Pricing Authority IHPA), and

 - produced by the Organisation for Economic Cooperation and Development (OECD) and the World Health Organisation (WHO).